The HUGE Misperception Women Have About The Male-Dominated Workplace

 To understand that, we have to go back in time to when women had no legal rights and were completely dependent on men.
 Women spent their lives in a precarious and vulnerable state.
 Their only means to attain financial security, power and status was to attach themselves, through marriage or family affiliation, to a strong man with those attributes.
 Therefore women needed to see the public sphere (the world of government and business) as the male proving ground where survival of the fittest played out and the strongest man rose to the top.
 Women used men’s success in the public sphere to measure how good of a marriage prospect he was.

-Our perceptions about how it functioned were formed by being on the outside looking in through their perspective.
+Our perceptions about how it functioned were formed by being on the outside looking in.
 They weren’t formed by actually watching and observing how men interact with each other in the workplace.

 We weren’t shy about stating we wanted to be the CEO’s, on corporate boards and in top government positions for power.
 Once we obtained this power, we believed we could dictate new rules and exercise our control.